WatForm/fortress/README.md

 It answers whether the theory has a satisfying interpretation (a "model" or "solution") with the given domain sizes.

 Fortress was original described in the paper "Finite Model Finding Using the Logic of Equality with Uninterpreted Functions", [available here](https://cs.uwaterloo.ca/~nday/pdf/refereed/2016-VaDa-fm.pdf), and has been re-implemented to create a powerful and general tool.

+Details on using Fortress as the command line are available in this file.

 Details on using  Fortress as a library are available in UserGuide.md .

 Details on the internal code organization and design decisions in Fortress can be found in DevelopersGuide.md .

 ## Using Fortress